squaremo/micro-wiki/README.md

 ## Microservice-based wiki

-Assumes you are using the weave proxy:

-    $ weave launch
-    $ eval $(weave env)

 Build the various services:

-    $ make -C pages
-    $ make -C preso
+    $ for d in */Makefile; do make -C `dirname $d`; done

+You'll need a recent Node.JS and npm, and jq.
+And docker of course.

+Make sure a [recent weave script][weave-script] is on your path and start the infrastructure:

+    $ ./microwikictl start-infra

 Bring all the services up:

-    $ ./microservicectl up
+    $ ./microwikictl up

-The web interface is port-mapped to 8080; the Prometheus interface is port-mapped to 9090.
+The web interface is port-mapped to 8080 on the docker host; the Prometheus interface is port-mapped to 9090; and the dashboard is port-mapped to 3000.

+Run the load generator:

+    $ ./microwikictl load

 You can rebuild and restart a service:

     $ make -C preso
     $ ./microservice restart preso

+[weave-script]: E.g., `curl -L https://raw.githubusercontent.com/weaveworks/weave/master/weave > ./weave; chmod a+x; export PATH="$PATH":.`